kokkos/kokkos-fft/examples/10_HasegawaWakatani/README.md

 ## Prerequisites

-For kokkos version, we need the followings:
+For kokkos version, we need the followings (for the latest requirements, see [README.md](../../README.md)):

 * `CMake 3.22+`
 * `Kokkos 4.4+`